Pharmaceutical Inspections and Compliance

 More Information

-CDER Frequently Requested or Proactively Posted Compliance Records: Search for publicly available Form FDA 483 inspection findings, untitled letters and other correspondence to FDA-regulated companies located within or outside of the U.S.
+CDER Frequently Requested or Proactively Posted Compliance Records: Use the Inspections Dashboard to search for publicly available Form 483 inspection findings, inspection details, and inspections citations details on FDA-regulated companies located within or outside of the U.S.